MoliseMG/Udacity-Capstone-Project-Proposal/proposal.md

 Prediction results are going to be evaluated using F1 score between the predicted and expected answers.
 F1 which is a function of Precision and Recall that is used to test the accuracy of the model.
 It considers both the precision _p_ and the recall _r_ of the test to compute the score: _p_ is the number of correct positive results divided by the number of all positive results returned by the classifier, and _r_ is the number of correct positive results divided by the number of all relevant samples (all samples that should have been identified as positive).
 If The model has F1 score that is close to 1 then it is accurate.

 ### Project Design

+**Data Exploration**
+* Load libraries
+* Load train and test datasets
+* Look at the shape of the data
+* Statistical Summary

 **Data Preprocessing**
+* Drop keyword and location columns
-* Remove noise such as '@user' from all tweets
+* Remove noise such as '@user' and hashtags from all tweets
-* Stem the cleaned tweets (i.e Using PorterStemmer)
 * Tokenize the tweets into words
+* Remove stopwords from tweets
+* Stem the tokens (i.e Using PorterStemmer)
+* Produce a word dictionary
-* Convert every word to a number using a vocabulary
+* Convert every word to an integer value using a vocabulary

 **Data Splitting**
-*Provided data is already split into test and training datasets
+* Provided data is already split into test and training datasets

 **Model Training and Evaluation**
-*Different classifications models will be tested and the best performing model (i.e. RNNs, XGBoost) will be picked.
-* The evaluation will be done based on the Evaluation Metrics section above.
+* Build an ensemble model that consists of three models being catboost, LSTM and XGBoost model.

 ### Reference
 [1] Accuracy, Precision, Recall or F1?
 [TowardsDataScience](https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9)